MODA CENTER Poll

 New statewide polling commissioned by Oregon Capitol Watch Foundation shows strong voter opposition to public funding tied to the proposed Moda Center renovation project, with affordability and taxpayer concerns driving opposition across Oregon.

-Front view of the Oregon State Capitol building with statue atop dome and trees on each side.
+Front view of the Oregon State Capitol building with its distinctive dome and statue on top.

 Portland city skyline with multiple bridges spanning over a river and urban buildings.